Reginald Dorman-Smith: Invasion and evacuation

 The bombing of Rangoon was deeply demoralising to people of Rangoon.
-The bombing of Rangoon started a mass flight out of Burma, which was to hamper the defense of Burma and caused much suffering.
+The bombing of Rangoon started a mass flight out of Burma, which was to hamper the defence of Burma and caused much suffering.
 The Chinese community of Burma fled northwards towards China while the Indian community of Burma fled west towards India.
 At the port of Rangoon, thousands of Indians waited in huge lines for ships to take them to India, only to be told there was no barely any shipping available.
 Starting with the first bombing of Rangoon, a desperate competition to board any ships bound for India began with violence at the port becoming common as people pushed each other out of the lines, leading to frequent fights; touts sold tickets for any ship for India at immensely inflated prices; and bribery became rampant as the richer Indians sought to literally buy their way out of Burma at the expense of the poorer Indians.
 Making the competition even worse was divisions within the Indian community as Hindus and Muslims refused to travel together and within the Hindu community, the Brahmins and other higher caste Hindus refused to travel together with the untouchables and the other lower caste Hindus.
 So many Indians fled Rangoon in an attempt to walk out to India that the town of Prome soon had a vast open air refugee camp of least 20, 000 people sleeping outside.
 Sanitation did not exist in the ad hoc camp and soon cholera broke out.
 In early January 1942, Dorman-Smith visited Prome to ask the refugees to return to Rangoon, saying that with cholera raging it was unsafe for them to drink the water, and promised them they would be evacuated in an orderly fashion.
 On 14 January 1942, a civil servant, Robert Hutchings, told Dorman-Smith that there were about 40,000 Indians waiting impatiently at the port who were going to riot soon and that Dorman-Smith must tell the Royal Navy (which had taken control of the port) to allow at least some of the Indians to board ships.
 On 16 January 1942 after much lobbying by Dorman-Smith, the Royal Navy agreed that the Indians could sail as deck passengers on ships bound for India.
 During the invasion, relations between British civil and military officials in Burma were often strained, though Dorman-Smith had cordial relations with General Thomas Jacomb Hutton and General Archibald Wavell.
 Dorman-Smith appointed a "civil defence expert" to manage the refugee problem strained relations with the British officers who charged that the expert was ignorant, and many officers complained that massive columns of refugees on the roads hindered their ability to move troops and supplies forward to the front.
 On 20 January 1942, the Fifty-fifth Division of the Imperial Japanese Army based in Thailand invaded Burma and proved adept at using jungle trails to bypass the Indian troops.
 General Sir John Smyth, the GOC of the 17th Indian Division, thought that the Japanese would aim for Rangoon and stationed most of his forces in southern Burma; in fact, the Japanese were more concerned with severing the Burma Road and invaded northern Burma, which caught the British off-balance.
 Dorman-Smith came to serve as a scapegoat for all of the failures of British policy in Burma in 1942, with the journalists blaming him for the loss of Burma.
-Leigh wrote that Dorman-Smith meant well, but that he conflated the need to build air-raid shelters with the need to evacuate a million plus people to India and assigned both tasks to a relatively young man, De Graaf Hunter, as Civil Defense Commissioner who to focus on building air-raid shelters at the expense of evacuation.
+Leigh wrote that Dorman-Smith meant well, but that he conflated the need to build air-raid shelters with the need to evacuate a million plus people to India and assigned both tasks to a relatively young man, De Graaf Hunter, as Civil Defence Commissioner who focussed on building air-raid shelters at the expense of evacuation.